dianadiazc/customer-wa/content/work4/task-1.md

 <img src="../images/ct2.png" alt="drawing" width="600"/>

+{{% notice warning %}}
+You will see a warning in your console: *"The option to create an organization trail is not available for this AWS account.
+Learn more com.amazonaws.services.organizations.model.AccessDeniedException: You don't have permissions to access this resource.
+(Service: AWSOrganizations; Status Code: 400; Error Code: AccessDeniedException; Request ID: 0080f181-3022-4e69-af49-9d76a5dabd85; Proxy: null)".*  **You can safely ignore this warning and continue with the next step.**
+{{% /notice %}}

 4. We should save trail logs for further evaluation, so you would want to create a new S3 bucket and give it a unique name e.g. “cloudsecurity-demo-bucket-{yourname}”.

 * Trail Name : `All-API-Commands-across-all-Regions`